Guide Speculative

 Why These Estimates?

-The trailer footage shows an insane level of graphical fidelity — volumetric clouds, realistic water physics, dense urban environments with thousands of NPCs, and lighting that suggests advanced ray tracing or a similarly demanding global illumination system.
-This isn’t a game you’ll be running on a GTX 1060.
+The trailer footage shows a remarkable level of graphical fidelity: volumetric clouds, realistic water physics, dense urban environments with thousands of NPCs, and lighting that suggests advanced ray tracing or a similarly demanding global illumination system.
+This isn’t a game that will run on a GTX 1060.

-The storage requirement alone could be eye-watering.
-GTA V currently sits at around 100 GB on PC with all updates.
-Red Dead Redemption 2 is about 120 GB.
+Storage alone could be substantial.
+GTA V sits at around 100 GB on PC with all updates; Red Dead Redemption 2 is about 120 GB.
 Given the apparent scope and visual density of GTA 6, 150-200 GB seems conservative.
 An NVMe SSD will almost certainly be required for acceptable loading times and texture streaming.

 DLSS, FSR, and Performance Features

 Ray tracing will almost certainly be featured, potentially as a major selling point of the PC version.
-Rockstar could use the extended development time to implement more advanced RT features than the console versions support.
+The extended development window could allow Rockstar to implement more advanced RT features than the console versions support.

 The Modding Question

 One of the biggest reasons PC players endure the wait is the modding scene.
 GTA V’s PC modding community has produced everything from photorealistic graphics overhauls to entirely new game modes.
-The modding potential of GTA 6 is staggering, but it comes with a caveat: Rockstar’s relationship with modders has been… complicated.
+The modding potential of GTA 6 is significant, but it comes with a caveat: Rockstar’s relationship with modders has been complicated.

 Take-Two has historically sent cease-and-desist notices to mod creators and shut down modding tools.
-Whether this approach continues with GTA 6 remains to be seen, but it’s a genuine concern for the community.
+Whether this approach continues with GTA 6 is a genuine concern for the community.

 What’s Confirmed